From Dunkirk to Brexit

 French emperor Napoleon Bonaparte was a hero to Beethoven, inspiring a revolutionary symphony.
 But disillusionment was soon to follow.

-The man who conspired to kill Julius Caesar was not quite the friend to Romans and countrymen that his legendary status suggests.
+Marcus Junius Brutus, the man who conspired to kill Julius Caesar, was not quite the friend to his fellow Romans that the legend suggests.

 The myths that surround the ultimately tragic rule of Charles I mask the realities of a courageous and uxorious king who fell foul of a bitter struggle between two sides of English Protestantism.

-During the Second World War, Britain, the US and the Soviet Union worked together in oil-rich Iran.
-But cooperation was to degenerate into suspicion and hostility.
+During the Second World War, Britain and the Soviet Union worked together in oil-rich Iran.
+Cooperation was to degenerate into suspicion at the dawn of the Cold War.